VincentZalzal/vzalzal-blog/content/posts/detour-group-theory.md

 ### Cyclic groups

-To be succinct, in group theory, a group is a set of elements under some binary operation.
+To be overly succinct, in group theory, a group is a set of elements under some binary operation with specific properties.
 For example, the set of integers in $[0, 256)$ under addition modulo 256 forms a group, that I'll denote informally as $\mathbb{Z}\_{256}$.

 A group is [cyclic](https://en.wikipedia.org/wiki/Cyclic_group) if it is possible to generate all the elements of the group from a single one, by applying the binary operation repeatedly.
 That element is called a generator of the group.
 As an obvious example, 1 would be a generator of $\mathbb{Z}\_{256}$, as adding 1 repeatedly will cycle through all the elements of the group.
 2 would not be a generator, as adding 2 does not change the parity of a number, and thus it would generate the subset of either even or odd integers in $\mathbb{Z}\_{256}$.